ttrotto/rusterize/README.md

 # Usage

 **rusterize** consists of a single function `rusterize()`.
-The Rust implementation returns an array that is converted to a xarray on the Python side for simpliicty.
+The Rust implementation returns a dictionary that is converted to a xarray on the Python side for simpliicty.

 ``` python